zJoaoMarcos/backend-littlecomplete/README.md

 - [x] Should be able create an Department ;
 - [x] Should be able list the Departaments;
 - [x] Should be able list an unique Departament;
-- [x] Should be able update Departaments props;
+- [x] Should be able update Departament props;
-- [x] Should be able update Equipament department;
+- [x] Should be able update Department of Equipment;
-- [ ] Should be able list the Equipaments and your Relationship;
+- [x] Should be able list the Equipaments and your Owner;
-- [ ] Should be able list Users and your Equipaments e Systems;
+- [x] Should be able list Users and your Equipaments e Systems;
 - [ ] Should be able list Systems;
+- [x] Should be able update title of User;
-- [ ] Should be able update User Equipment;
+- [x] Should be able update Department of User;
-- [ ] Should be able update User title;
+- [ ] Should be able change Equipment of User;
-- [x] Should be able update User department;
+- [ ] Should be able remove Equipment of User;

 ## BRs (Business Rules)